xhafan/blog/_posts/2018-10-09-rewrite-a-legacy-application-using-.net-coreddd-library-ddd-and-tdd.md

 The first rewrite attempt will rewrite the ship creation code above using DDD and TDD, with the help of CoreDdd library.
 For this, we need to:

-- create an [aggregate root](https://stackoverflow.com/questions/1958621/whats-an-aggregate-root) domain entity `Ship` which will be mapped into `Ship` database table.
+- create an [aggregate root](https://stackoverflow.com/questions/1958621/whats-an-aggregate-root) domain entity `Ship` which will be mapped into `Ship` database table ([about entity database persistence](https://github.com/xhafan/coreddd/wiki/Entity-database-persistence))
 - create a domain entity `ShipHistory` which will be mapped into `ShipHistory` database table.
-- create `CreateNewShipCommand` and `CreateNewShipCommandHandler` to new up the `Ship` entity and persist it into a database.
+- create `CreateNewShipCommand` and `CreateNewShipCommandHandler` to new up the `Ship` entity and persist it into a database ([about commands](https://github.com/xhafan/coreddd/wiki/Commands))
 - add a new Web Forms page for the new ship creation code.
 The old Web Forms page will be intact, and it will be possible to compare the old and the new implementation.

 Let's implement the domain and command/command handler code in a new .NET Standard class library.
 We will manually multi-target .NET 4 and .NET Standard 2.0, so we can reuse the implementation within the existing legacy .NET 4 Web Forms application, and later in the ASP.NET Core MVC application.
 Manually edit the csproj file, and change the `TargetFramework` line to (please note the **s** in `TargetFrameworks`):